openbmc/docs/designs/bmc-reboot-cause-update.md

      by the watchdog.

 4. Clarification of The **Power-on-reset case**:
-   - When a BMC reset occured, but the flag in the bootstatus remains unchanged by the watchdog driver (i.e., it stays at 0), this indicates that a **Power-on-reset** has occurred.
+   - When a BMC reset occurred, but the flag in the bootstatus remains unchanged by the watchdog driver (i.e., it stays at 0), this indicates that a **Power-on-reset** has occurred.